- ABMS Certification:

 - Clinical Practice:

-Jim B. Tucker, MD, is Bonner-Lowry Associate Professor of Personality Studies in the Department of Psychiatry and Neurobehavioral Sciences.
+Jim B. Tucker, MD, is Bonner-Lowry Professor of Personality Studies in the Department of Psychiatry and Neurobehavioral Sciences.
 A board-certified child psychiatrist, he served as medical director of the Child and Family Psychiatry Clinic for nine years.

 Dr. Tucker attended the University of North Carolina-Chapel Hill, where he graduated Phi Beta Kappa with a BA degree in psychology in 1982, followed by a medical degree four years later.
 He then completed a residency in general psychiatry and a fellowship in child psychiatry at the University of Virginia.
 After a stint in private practice, he returned to UVA in 2000.